tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Delete-Blob.md

 ## Authorization

 The account owner can perform this operation.
-Additionally, anyone using a shared access signature whot has permission to delete the blob can perform this operation.
+Additionally, anyone using a shared access signature who has permission to delete the blob can perform this operation.

 ## Remarks